danielmrios/Methodologies-of-Data-Science/Education-Inequality/README.md

 Data analysis involved exploring the updated dataframe, deriving correlation of variables, and conducting regression modeling to predict ACT score

 Analysis book: education_inequality_analysis (Located in main repository)

 Slides: education_inequality_slides

+### Authors:
+Me (Daniel Rios)

+### License:
+All the materials and software used were open source and the work done for this project is reproducible by anyone.